 8) UNIVERSAL SERIAL BUS (USB)

-I don’t think USB needs a lot of explanation, and you see these everywhere these days.
+I don’t think USB needs a lot of explanation, USB devices are everywhere these days.
 But what you do need to know, is that there are so many types of USB that it is rather confusing.

 - USB 1.0, 2.0, and 3.0 – These are the versions of USB, and every later version of the USB simply supports a better data transfer rate.

-- USB 3.1 & 3.2 – So-called better versions of USB 3.0.
-Offering faster data transfer, and also capable of handling more power for fast charging.
+- USB 3.1 & 3.2 – Still USB 3.
+But offers faster data transfer, and also capable of handling more power for fast charging.

-- Type A USB – The common Joe USB connector that you see everywhere, backward compatible.
+- Type A USB – The common Joe USB connector that you see everywhere.

 - Type B USB – The “square type” connector that is commonly used for printers.